Recent class action lawsuits handled by the Marcarian Law Firm include:

 A class action on behalf of machine operators who were denied meal and/or rest breaks . . .

-Recently, a Los Angeles Superior Court granted preliminary approval to the settlement of wage and hour claims that the Marcarian Law Firm brought on behalf of approximately 250 machine operators of one of the largest custom plastic injection molding manufacturers on the west coast.
+On June 18, 2012, a Los Angeles Superior Court granted final approval to the settlement of wage and hour claims that the Marcarian Law Firm brought on behalf of approximately 250 machine operators of one of the largest custom plastic injection molding manufacturers on the west coast.
 The lawsuit alleged that the defendant had denied the operators their opportunity to take certain meal and rest breaks.
 Although the defendant did not admit any liability, it agreed to settle the case for $216,000.
-The settlement, if finally-approved by the court, will provide a substantial payment to these minimum-wage workers for missed meal and/or rest breaks.
+The settlement provides a substantial payment to these minimum-wage workers for missed meal and/or rest breaks.

 Other class actions . . .